 Harm Reduction

+From a health perspective, the benefits of switching to a dry herb vaporizer are clear.
 While smoking a joint, pipe, or bong may be comfortable and enjoyable, combustion and inhalation are undesirable from a health standpoint.

 Disadvantages

-Of course, dry herb vaping does not come without its own share of drawbacks.
 Disadvantages of using a dry herb vaporizer include:

 • Symptoms of coughing, wheezing, and tightness in the chest

-• Claimed weaker medication delivery
+• Perceived weaker medication delivery

 • High device cost